WWFK: History

 Logo as all-sports station "107.1 The Game", used from June 2010 until March 11, 2011.

 After Convergence formed a new broadcast subsidiary, CEC Media Group, the station resumed broadcasting in late June with an all-sports format.
-Most programming came from Sporting News Radio (now SB Nation Radio), save for a local afternoon show hosted by Rich DeLancey.
+Most programming came from Sporting News Radio, save for a local afternoon show hosted by Rich DeLancey.
 Later, Mike O'Meara's one-hour talk show was added.
 However, automation problems forced WNMR off the air once more on March 11, 2011.
 Convergence ended its association with the station in July 2012; Convergence's owner, Jeff Loper, said that the company "had issues with finding people to run the thing successfully".

 WNMR went back on air for a short amount of time as "107.1 The Fixx" with a rhythmic contemporary format.
 Due to disagreements with the owner, the station went off air.
 "The Fixx" continued as an Internet radio station.
 While WNMR was off the air, 107.1 WRFK, a classic hits station in Barre, could be heard in the Champlain Valley.
 By August 2014, the station was back on the air and stunting with polka music.
 A teaser ad stated that 107.1 would be the new home for "The Barrel".
 WNMR subsequently broadcast a country music format as "Kickin' Country 107.1".